 Engaged?
 Make a meeting about finances a top priority before marriage

 Abby Reed is an investment advisor who counsels couples.
-She encourages those newly engaged to have a truthful, heart-to-heart conversation about money before the wedding.
+She encourages those newly engaged to have a very truthful, heart-to-heart conversation about money before the wedding.
 Better now than later when your first hard money talk may arise from a squabble.

 "I really encourage people to be fully transparent before going down the aisle," she said.